ElectronicElephant/3d-ae/README.md

 # 3d-ae
 3D AutoEncoders.
 Currently developping on DAE.

-The whole organization of the code is based on `Pytorch-Semseg`
+We are switching the organization from `Pytorch-Semseg` to `Pytorch-Lightning`.